Eating Okonomiyaki in Japan: 1 Day in Osaka Itinerary

 Indulge in a bit of shopping after your cultural morning and head down to Shinsaibashi-suji, nearly 2,000 feet of high-end boutiques, department stores, independent shops, and international brands.
 This retail paradise caters to both locals and tourists, offering everything from luxury goods to Japanese souvenirs within the shotengai — which is a commercial market street that’s covered overhead and closed to car traffic.

 With traditional architecture dating back to the Edo period, you’ll enter a window into the past which blends with modern storefronts like Orange Boutique, specializing in the curation of recently manufactured to vintage Hermes masterpieces.
 On these walls you’ll find Kellys and Birkins galore—which are quite stunning to look at even if you can’t afford them yet!
 Along the same lines of high-end window shopping, we also popped into Daimaru, a towering department store of 12 floors filled with all the luxury Japanese beauty products you could ever want!
-Evidently Shiseido is the name of the game here, so if you arrived in Japan hoping to bring home some high-quality cosmetics, be sure to pop inside the first floor of this glamorous mall.
+Evidently Shiseido is the name of the game here, so if you arrived in Japan hoping to bring home some high-quality cosmetics, be sure to hit the first floor of this glamorous mall.

 Kuromon Market